mburolla/siu-java-assignments/java-II-assignments.md

 - Dan

-After the cats have been added to the queue, create a while loop that prints the contents of the queue, removes an item from the queue and pauses every three seconds.
+After the cats have been added to the queue, create a while loop that prints the contents of the queue, removes an item from the queue and pauses for three seconds.
+The loop repeats until the queue is empty.

 Example:
 ```